112-2-dataScience/finalproject-group6/README.md

   * [Final Result（Google sheet link）](https://docs.google.com/spreadsheets/d/1NzNS6J4QpVot9OWKX1zGUxVTsgLjaOZDEASVQHR6S6E/edit?usp=sharing)
   * ![Result Chart](results/image/Final_Result_all_model.png)
 * Is the improvement significant?
-  * After undersampling : Yes. 在對資料進行下採樣（undersampling）處理後，可觀察到模型訓練時間顯著縮短，這主要是因為資料量的減少使得訓練過程更加高效。此外，模型在 specificty 指標上也有顯著提升，這表示模型在識別詐欺案例方面的準確性得到了明顯改善。具體來說，specificity 的提升表明模型在減少誤報（即將正常交易錯誤分類為詐欺）的同時，能夠更準確地檢測出真正的詐欺交易。這對於電商平台要防止詐欺行為、保障交易安全至關重要。
+  * After undersampling : Yes.
+After performing undersampling on the data, we observed a significant reduction in model training time due to the decreased data volume, which made the training process more efficient.
+Additionally, there was a notable improvement in the specificity metric, indicating a marked enhancement in the model's ability to accurately predict fraudulent cases.
+Specifically, the increase in specificity suggests that the model is better at minimizing false positives (i.e., incorrectly classifying legitimate transactions as fraudulent) while more accurately detecting actual fraudulent transactions.
+This improvement is crucial for effectively preventing fraud and ensuring transaction security.

   * Feature Selection : Yes.

 ## References
 * This project uses the following R packages: